vamb/aboutus/en-US/terms/agreement.md

    (iii)	it will provide the services ordered with reasonable care and skill.

+  (f)	You grant MOL a royalty-free, non-exclusive, worldwide, perpetual, irrevocable right and license to use, reproduce, perform, display, distribute, adapt, modify, re-format, create derivative works of, and otherwise commercially or non-commercially exploit in any manner, any and all of Your Materials, and to sublicense the foregoing rights to our Affiliates; provided, however, that we will not alter any of Your Trademarks from the form provided by you (except to re-size trademarks to the extent necessary for presentation, so long as the relative proportions of such trademarks remain the same) and will comply with your removal requests as to specific uses of Your Trademarks (provided you are unable to do so using standard functionality made available to you via the applicable MOL Site or Service)

 ### 5.3 Breach.

 If, in MOL’s reasonable opinion, a Verified Member does not act in good faith in the use of the Platform, abuses the Transaction Services, or is otherwise in breach of this Agreement, MOL shall have the right to cancel the relevant Online Transaction(s).
 MOL also reserves the right to impose any penalty, or to temporarily suspend or terminate a Verified Member’s use of some or all of the functionality of the Platform.
 MOL also reserves the right to (i) temporarily suspend the transaction functionalities of your account with MOL.
 MOL may also publish its findings, penalties and other records regarding the breaches on the Platform without specifically identifying any Verified Member.